cthackers/adm-zip/APPNOTE.md

       the starting disk number        4 bytes
       .ZIP file comment length        2 bytes
       .ZIP file comment       (variable size)

 4.4  Explanation of fields
 --------------------------

    4.4.1 General notes on fields

       4.4.1.1  All fields unless otherwise noted are unsigned and stored in Intel low-byte:high-byte, low-word:high-word order.

       4.4.1.2  String fields are not null terminated, since the length is given explicitly.

-      4.4.1.3  The entries in the central directory may not necessarily be in the same order that files appear in the .ZIP file.
+      4.4.1.3  The entries in the central directory MAY NOT necessarily be in the same order that files appear in the .ZIP file.

-      4.4.1.4  If one of the fields in the end of central directory record is too small to hold required data, the field should be set to -1 (0xFFFF or 0xFFFFFFFF) and the ZIP64 format record should be created.
+      4.4.1.4  If one of the fields in the end of central directory record is too small to hold required data, the field SHOULD be set to -1 (0xFFFF or 0xFFFFFFFF) and the ZIP64 format record SHOULD be created.

       4.4.1.5  The end of central directory record and the Zip64 end of central directory locator record MUST reside on the same disk when splitting or spanning an archive.

    4.4.2 version made by (2 bytes)

         4.4.2.1 The upper byte indicates the compatibility of the file attribute information.
 If the external file attributes are compatible with MS-DOS and can be read by PKZIP for DOS version 2.04g then this value will be zero.
 If these attributes are not compatible, then this value will identify the host system on which the attributes are compatible.
 Software can use this information to determine the line record format for text files etc.

         4.4.2.2 The current mappings are: